Requena4416/Requena4416/README.md

 # Welcome to my GitHub profile ╰(*°▽°*)╯

 ### About Me
-I am a Miami Dade Honors College student.
-I'm majoring in Computer Information Systems and like to learn about the different branches of Information Technology.
+I am a Miami Dade College student earning my Bachelors in Information Systems Technology.
-I will be graduating with my AA in 2025.

-I am interested in Networking and Web Develpoment, and would like to learn more to gain more interests.
+I am interested in Networking and Web Develpoment, and would like to learn more to gain more interests and skills.

 ### My Projects
-I an currently learning HTML and CSS to create my website portfolio.
+I have created a portfolio in HTML and CSS.

 <!--
 **Requena4416/Requena4416** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.